kedWHH/bi0s/SET-0/linux/bandit_writeup.md

-Technically I'm done but I'm going to finish all of them just for good measure Since you guys said I will be compared to other applicants
+Technically I'm done but I'm going to finish all of them just for good measure Since you guys said I will be compared to other applicants Umm
+Well at this point I made some mistakes regarding files But the idea is I finished till bandit 32
+Don't need to take me at my word
+Just.. yea
+Saying this because I'll cry if I did all that for nothing

+Thanks a lot for considering me guys :>

 ===================================================================================================